evilUrge/shellgems/content/posts/how-to-deploy-firebase-functions-app-with-any-ci.md

 ---
-title: "How to Deploy Firebase Functions App With Any Ci"
+title: "How to Deploy Firebase Functions App With Any CI"
 date: 1534636800
 draft: false
 ---